fortran-lang/fortran-lang.org/learn/intrinsics/SYSTEM_CLOCK.md

 system\_clock lets you measure durations of time with the precision of the smallest time increment generally available on a system by returning processor-dependent values based on the current value of the processor clock.
-The CLOCK value is incremented by one for each clock count until the value count\_max is reached and is then reset to zero at the next count.
-CLOCK therefore is a modulo value that lies in the range 0 to count\_max. count\_rate and count\_max are assumed constant (even though CPU rates can vary on a single platform).
+The __clock__ value is incremented by one for each clock count until the value count\_max is reached and is then reset to zero at the next count. __clock__ therefore is a modulo value that lies in the range 0 to count\_max. count\_rate and count\_max are assumed constant (even though CPU rates can vary on a single platform).

 count\_rate is system dependent and can vary depending on the kind of the arguments.

-If there is no clock, or querying the clock fails, COUNT is set to __-huge__(count), and count\_rate and count\_max are set to zero.
+If there is no clock, or querying the clock fails, __count__ is set to __-huge__(count), and count\_rate and count\_max are set to zero.

 system\_clock is typically used to measure short time intervals (system